grommet/grommet/src/js/components/Button/README.md

 **button.secondary.padding.vertical**

 The vertical padding for a secondary button.
+Only
+    relevant for themes that have defined a value for button.default.
 Expects `string`.

 Defaults to